 Process for Course Submission

-Course proposals for inclusion in the Core Curriculum may be submitted between February 1, 2015 and March 15, 2015.
+Course proposals for inclusion in the Core Curriculum may be submitted by March 5, 2016.
 Proposals must include:

 - Completed application form – which will include information on how the course meets the component area, how it addresses each of the required core objectives; a description of the key assignments that will be used to assess those objectives; and an estimate of how many students will take the course each semester and how many sections will be offered